Startups in Athens: Innovation made with ROKOKO

 We asked Spyros Kyrimis how being based at Stone Soup Coworking supports their work:

-“The daily interaction with the welcoming Stone Soup team and fellow coworkers adds a unique energy to our workday.
+“The daily interactions with the welcoming Stone Soup team and fellow coworkers adds a unique energy to our workday.
 Combined with the comfortable setup and the inspiring view over Athens’ urban landscape, it creates an environment that truly fosters productivity and collaboration.”

 One of the great strengths of coworking is its versatility.
 It’s not built for just one type of company, startup, or individual.
 Instead, it fosters a flexible, evolving community—making it an ideal environment for sustainability-focused teams like AristEng.